Ensemble PHOENIX in its 20th season, presents the Israeli premiere of LA CADUTA DELL' ANGELI, a 17th century Neapolitan oratorio by Francesco Rossi.

 The program is complemented by 17th century Italian instrumental music by Bernardo Storace (c.1637 – c.1707), probably a Neapolitan who worked as vicemaestro di cappela to the Senate of nearby Messina in Sicily, then an important cultural pole; and by musicians who were all interconected: Giovanni Battista Vitali (1632 -1692), one of the most interesting Italian composers in the field of instrumental music before Corelli’s era, worked in Bologna and Modena, and was a student of Maurizio Cazzati (1632 -1692), who in his turn worked as maestro di capella in the musical chapel of Santa Maria Maggiore in Bergamo - one of the most outstanding of the North-Italian ecclesiastical institutions – where he was succeeded by Pietro Andrea Ziani (1616-1684); Ziani, on his side had been Caresana’s teacher, and spent the later phase of his life in Naples, working as organist and maestro di cappella at the Naples court, and after 1677 as a teacher at the same Sant' Onofrio Conservatory where Rossi studied and worked, and that Caresana directed.

-Our partner in this production is the Ludovice Ensemble, a Portuguese early music group, based in Lisbon, that focuses on the research and historical performance of Baroque chamber music on original instruments.
-It was founded by Fernando Miguel Jalôto and Joana Amorim in 2005, and it has since become a reference in the Portuguese Early Music scene.
+Our partner in the first production of the oratorio was the Ludovice Ensemble, represented by its founder, musical director and early keyboard specialist, Fernando Miguel Jalôto and the percussionist Rui Silva.
+The Ludovice Ensemble is Portuguese early music group, based in Lisbon, that focuses on the research and historical performance of Baroque chamber music on original instruments.
+It was founded in 2005, and it has since become a reference in the Portuguese Early Music scene.
+It all could happen thanks to the support of The Embassy of Portugal in Tel Aviv , the Camões Institute and the Italian Cultural Institute in Haifa

 Naples, the music capital of Europe